-Thailand, with easy accessibility from India is a mixed bag when it comes to family or luxury travel.
+Thailand, with easy accessibility from India, is a mixed bag when it comes to family or luxury travel.
 So the tropical luxurious feel at the Naka Island Resort near Phuket was a welcome surprise for me.
+The Naka Island is so close to Phuket that it is perfect for a short getaway.
+And a day out on the ocean island-hopping on a long-tail boat is bliss.

 Imagine a vast landscape in which lush islands and verdant green limestone karsts lay interspersed with greenish-blue water.
-That’s what Andaman coastline of Thailand promises and delivers.
-It is for everyone – there are smaller island more suited for an authentic experience, loved by adventure enthusiasts and beach bums alike.
+That’s what the Andaman coastline of Thailand promises and delivers.
+It is for everyone – there are smaller islands more suited for an authentic experience, loved by adventure enthusiasts and beach bums alike.
 The larger islands and beach towns have been taken over by budget travelers and backpackers.
 Yet, there are island and town properties for the luxury traveler.
+There are a large number of islands in Thailand to choose from.

 Stay at The Naka Island